-The motivation of this architecture is to control the receptive field so that each unit in the {\em lesion prediction layer} only covers a $68 \times 68$ region in an input image of size $1024 \times 1024$ (see Fig.~\ref{fig.receptiveField}).
-As illustrated in Table~\ref{tab.lesionNetworkBackbone}, if the width and height of an input image are $1024 \times 1024$, the feature map of {\em lesion prediction layer} is $\mathbf{P} \in \mathbb{R}^{16 \times 16 \times n}$, wherein each channel $\mathbf{P}_{i} \in \mathbb{R}^{16 \times 16} (i = 0,1,...,n-1)$ denotes the probabilistic matrix w.r.t the $i$-th class.
-In this paper, n is equal to $4$ , indicating $3$ target lesions plus {\em no target lesion} (class $0$).
+The motivation of this architecture is to control the receptive field so that each unit in {\em lesion prediction layer} only covers a $68 \times 68$ region in an input image of size $1024 \times 1024$ (see Fig.~\ref{fig.receptiveField}).
+As illustrated in Table~\ref{tab.lesionNetworkBackbone}, if the width and height of an input image are $1024 \times 1024$, the feature map of the {\em lesion prediction layer} is $\mathbf{P} \in \mathbb{R}^{16 \times 16 \times n}$, wherein each channel $\mathbf{P}_{i} \in \mathbb{R}^{16 \times 16} (i = 0,1,...,n-1)$ denotes the probabilistic matrix w.r.t the $i$-th class.
+In this paper, $n$ is equal to $4$ , indicating $3$ target lesions plus {\em no target lesion} (class $0$).
 By this network design, a single forward pass can obtain the four-dimension probabilistic vectors of $16 \times 16$ patches in spatial order.
 This is equivalent to splitting the input image via a $68 \times 68$ sliding window with the stride $64$ then performing forward pass individually \footnote{If we control the receptive fields of prediction units as $64 \times 64$ non-overlapped regions, some lesions around the region boundaries may be missed by the detectors.
 Therefore, the receptive fields are designed with slightly overlapped in the lesion detection backbone.}.

 Moreover, the lesion attention generator can be trained via image patches instead of leveraging an entire image with full lesion annotations.
 According to the network architecture in Table \ref{tab.lesionNetworkBackbone}, a $1024 \times 1024$ image will generate a $16 \times 16$ lesion predictions.
 Wherein, each prediction corresponding to a $68 \times 68$ patch in the input image.
-However, if we only input a $68 \times 68$ patch, the lesion network backbone will generate a $1 \times 1$ prediction.
-This leads to an exciting advantage that our lesion attention generator trained with patches is equivalent to one trained with entire images, which can avoid the confusion brought by the underlying missing labels (see the the experimental evaluation in Section \ref{sec.discussion}).
+However, if the input image is a $68 \times 68$ patch, the lesion network backbone will exactly generate a $1 \times 1$ prediction.
+This leads to an exciting advantage that our lesion attention generator trained with patches is equivalent to one trained with entire images, which can avoid the confusion brought by the underlying missing lesion labels (see the experimental evaluation in Section \ref{sec.discussion}).